-Our Forest Schools Programme will run every Tuesday afternoon from 13th September!
-The programme will run weekly and all children across school will be able to access this exciting and explorative learning experience.
+Our Forest Schools Programme will run weekly and all children across school will be able to access this exciting and explorative learning experience.

 The activities and Forest School layout are going to be generated by an accredited practitioner with many years under his tool belt and they are designed to be lots of fun that build confidence and encourage team work.
 Look out for regular photo and video updates…

-The Forest School area is only accessible to the children during our Tuesday sessions so please ensure that children are not entering the area before or after school times.
+The Forest School area is only accessible to the children during school sessions so please ensure that children are not entering the area before or after school times.

 What are Forest Schools?